SajinaPK/AWS_Learning/Solution_Architect/17_SQS_SNS_Kinesis_Active MQ/Messaging.md

 # Decoupling applications: SQS, SNS, Kinesis, Active MQ

-- **SQS**
+**1. SQS**
   - Simple queue service
   - Oldest AWS offering
   - used to decouple applications
   - by sending all application from front end to the queue and the back end can process later ex video processing.
   - **CloudWatch metric**
         - Queue Length
         - **ApproximateNumberOfMessges**
         - Can be used as a Cloudwatch metric and an alarm set for EC2 auto scaling group (ASG).
   - **Security**
         - Encryption (HTTPS API, KMS keys(at-rest), client side, default is SSE-SQS)
         - IAM policies for the SQS APIs
         - SQS Access policies (for cross account access to the queues, allowing other services likes SNS or S3 to write to SQS queue)
   - **Standard Queue** (At least once delivery meaning duplicates, best effort ordering), **FIFO**(Exactly once processing)
   - Max size **256KB**, **4-14 days message retention**
   - **Message visibility timeout is 30 sec**.
          - means 30 sec to be processed
          - No consumer will receive message during the timeout period
          - after the timeout, message will be returned to any consumer which polls.
          - **ChangeMessageVisibility** API can be used to change this timeout.
          - If visibility is too high, and consumer crashes then re-processing will take time.
 If it’s **too low, we may get duplicates**.
 Default 30sec.
 [0sec- 12 hr]
   - **Long Polling**
         - wait for msgs to arrive if the queue is empty.
         - This decreases the number of API calls made hence increasing efficiency and latency of the application.
 		- 1-20 sec.
 Long polling preferable over short.
         - Can be set at queue level or at the consumer (using **WaitTimeSeconds**)
   - **FIFO queue**
         - limited throughput (300 msgs/s without batching, 3000 msg/s with)
         - exactly-once send, messages are processed in order by consumer.
         - Queue name must end with a .fifo .. for ex DemoQueue.fifo.
 		- If **Content-based deduplication** is explicitly enabled on the FIFO queue, **MessageDeduplicationId** will be automatically generated using a SHA-256 hash of the message body (content only, not attributes).

-**SQS** - use case as buffer to database writes where load is very high… So SQS sits in the middle of the front end application and the Database.
+- **SQS** - **use case** as buffer to database writes where load is very high… So SQS sits in the middle of the front end application and the Database.
   - SQS is infinitely scalable.
   - One Auto scaling group will **Enqueue** the msgs (sendMessage) to the SQS and then another auto scaling group with **Dequeue** (receiveMessages) and then insert in the DB.
   - to decouple between application tiers - request from front end applications auto scaling group and back end processing applications auto scaling group.

-- **SNS**
+**2. SNS**
   - Simple Notification service
   - can publish messages to emails, sms, mobile notifications, HTTP endpoints OR SQS, Lambda, S3, Kinesis Data Firehose.
   - can receive msgs from CloudWatch Alarms, ASGs, CloudFormation(state changes), AWS buckets, S3, DMS (new replica), Lambda, DynamoDB, RDS events.
   - Topic Publish(SDK) to Direct Publish(Mobile SDK)
   - **Security**
         - with In Flight encryption(HTTPS), At rest(KMS), Client side.
         - Access controls using IAM policies - SNS Access policies (for cross account or for other services to write to an SNS topic)

   - **Standard SNS** - Best effort msg ordering, At least once message delivery, Highest throughput in publishes/sec, subscription protocols: SQS, Lambda, HTTP, SMS, email, mobile application endpoints
   - **FIFO** - strictly preserved message ordering, exactly once message delivery, Highest throughput upto 300 publishes/sec.
 Subscription protocol : SQS

-- **SNS + SQS : Fan-out pattern**
+**3. SNS + SQS : Fan-out pattern**
   - **Use case 1**:
     - Push once in SNS, receive in all SQS that are subscribers
 	- Fully decoupled, no data loss
 	- SQS allows for: data persistence, delayed processing and retries of work
 	- Ability to add more SQS subscribers over time
 	- Make sure SQS queue access policy allows for SNS to write.
 	- Cross-Region Delivery: works with SQS queues in other regions

 	- **Use case 2**:
         - For the same combination of event type (e.g object create) and prefix (eg images/), you can only have one S3 Event rule.